 In an update to G20 leaders in early September, Klaas Knot, chair of the Financial Stability Board, an international body that monitors and makes recommendations about the global financial system, warned of “further challenges and shocks” ahead as the effects of interest-rate rises are increasingly felt in economies.19

-Headline inflation rates have been dropping as last year’s energy and food price shocks fade away, but core inflation may prove harder to curb as the costs of labor and services remain elevated.
-Labor markets have been affected by demographics, as the baby boomer generation retires, as well as greater protectionism, which has led to lower labor mobility.
-Geopolitical tensions and deglobalization are also contributing to higher costs.
-From the 1990s onwards, China was an unlimited source of very low-cost, skilled manufacturing labor, the scale of which cannot easily be found elsewhere.
-India has a vast labor market, but the country’s comparative advantage in manufacturing is not as favorable as China’s was.
+Headline inflation rates have been dropping as last year’s energy and food price shocks fade away, but core inflation may prove harder to curb as the costs of labour and services remain elevated.
+Labour markets have been affected by demographics, as the baby boomer generation retires, as well as greater protectionism, which has led to lower labour mobility.
+Geopolitical tensions and deglobalisation are also contributing to higher costs.
+From the 1990s onwards, China was an unlimited source of very low-cost, skilled manufacturing labour, the scale of which cannot easily be found elsewhere.
+India has a vast labour market, but the country’s comparative advantage in manufacturing is not as favourable as China’s was.

 Although consensus had broadly shifted away from the likelihood of recession towards a ‘soft-landing’ scenario, the risk of monetary-policy error leading to a downturn remains real in our view, particularly in Europe and the UK where economies have already slowed much more rapidly than in the US – partly because the energy price shock has been much greater.
 Germany, for example, is likely to see three consecutive quarters of falling output.
 At the same time, China’s economy, while not contending with the same inflationary pressures, has been weakening sharply, as the immediate post-pandemic surge subsides and continuing issues with the housing market and debt deflation resurface.